AL5634/Digital-Assets-and-Treasury-Yields--Unveiling-Dynamic-Relationships-in-EraofMonetaryPolicyShifts/README.md

 # Digital-Assets-and-Treasury-Yields--Unveiling-Dynamic-Relationships-in-EraofMonetaryPolicyShifts
 the python code and data of the paper
-1. the file path use author's local PC path, for other users, you need to download the "data.xlsx" and change to your own path
+1.The file path uses the author's local PC path.
+For other users, you need to download the "data.xlsx" file and update it to your own path.
-2. the "data.xlsx"is the supplement data, the "results.xlsx" is the empirical results for lead-lag and Granger causality
+2.The "data.xlsx" file contains supplementary data, while the "results.xlsx" file provides empirical results for lead-lag analysis and Granger causality tests.
-3. Please install the needed python package when you running the jupyter lab file"Paper_Code_V1.ipynb"
+3.Please ensure that the required Python packages are installed before running the Jupyter Lab file "Paper_Code_V1.ipynb".
-4. "Paper_Code_V1.ipynb" output date"0-500" which is in reverse order of"2021-*"to "2024-*"
+4.The "Paper_Code_V1.ipynb" file outputs data labeled "0-500", which is in reverse order from "2021-" to "2024-".

 MIT License